Mailu/helm-charts/mailu/SETUPS.md

 WIP: This document shall describe and show how Mailu can be setup with the Helm Chart.

+> [!IMPORTANT]
+> Routing all traffic, including Web traffic through the Mailu `front` service is done **on purpose** to deliver
+> an integrated service to the users of Mailu.
+You are free to run components separately, but such setups are not in scope
+> of the Mailu project or the Mailu Helm Chart and are not supported.

 ## Simple setup

 This is a simple setup to make Mailu services available from the internet.